unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (any ammunition), uncommon (+1), rare (+2), or very rare (+3)_

-You have a bonus to attack and damage rolls made with this piece of magic ammunition.
+You have a bonus to attack and damage rolls made with this piece of tek ammunition.
 The bonus is determined by the rarity of the ammunition.
 Once it hits a target, the ammunition is no longer magical.

 ### Amulet of Health